cfs-energy/idea/source/idea/idea-cluster-manager/webapp/src/docs/my-virtual-desktop-sessions.md

 - **No Schedule**: Virtual Desktop lifecycle are managed by the user.
 Active session will run until you manually stop/terminate it.
 Stopped session will stay stopped until you manually start it.
 This is the default scheduling mode
 - **Working Hours**: IDEA will automatically start your session in the morning and stop it if inactive in the evening.
 Hours can be configured by IDEA admins
-- **Stop All Days**: Enforce session to be stopped all day.
-If you manually start your session, IDEA will automatically stop it after the idle period configured by admins
+- **Stop On Idle**: Enforce session to be stopped all day.
+If you manually start your session, IDEA will automatically stop it after the idle period configured by admins as long as CPU utilization is below threshold.
 - **Start All Days**: Enforce session to be started all day.
 If you manually stop your session, IDEA will automatically start it.
 - **Custom Schedule**: User defines when the session must be started/stopped